The Sunshine Vitamin: Vitamin D Deficiency

 Treatment Options

-Eating more foods that contain vitamin D, like salmon or egg yolks, and getting some extra sunlight throughout your day can help gradually increase your vitamin D production and help minimize your symptoms.
-If you are suffering from a great deficiency, your doctor may recommend you take vitamin D supplements.
+Eating more foods containing vitamin D and getting extra sunlight throughout your day can help gradually increase your vitamin D production and help minimize your symptoms.
+If you suffer from a great deficiency, your doctor may recommend taking vitamin D supplements.

 Helping You Feel Whole Again

 If you are experiencing any vitamin D deficiency symptoms, we can help.
-Schedule a lab appointment today to find out if you lack vitamin D, and talk with your doctor to find the best course of action to increase your vitamin D production.
+Schedule a lab appointment today to find out if you lack vitamin D, and find a primary care provider to find the best course of action to increase your vitamin D production.
 With onsite labs with quick results, we’ll help you feel whole in no time.

 Recent Blogs